 The Grampians also has something for newbies and those who seek to explore at a more leisurely pace: the Tilwinda falls is only a 45-minute walk from Troopers Creek campground and the Reed Lookout is also a 45-minute walk from the Reed Lookout carpark.
 Just because you’d have to trek only less than an hour doesn’t mean these two are less scenic than the other attractions!
 Apart from these, plenty of the 30+ tracks all over the park are mild, lush, and suitable for relaxed bush walks to and fro the camping grounds.

 Where to camp

-Halls Gap is the most accessible and accommodating campsite within the the Grampians.
+Halls Gap is the most accessible and accommodating campsite within the Grampians.
 It offers facilities and dining options that families with children will appreciate.
-Remote campsites such as Boreang, Bugiga, and others, on the other hand are not powered and don’t have sources for drinking water (so you have to bring your own!) but have basic amenities like pit toilets, tables, and fireplaces.
+Remote campsites such as Boreang, Bugiga, and others, on the other hand, are not powered and don’t have sources for drinking water (so you have to bring your own!) but have basic amenities like pit toilets, tables, and fireplaces.
 Campers with caravans are recommended to go to Staplyton, Borough Huts, Plantation Smiths Mill, Buandik, and Jimmy Creek.
 Booking is not required for these campgrounds but expect to pay a $12.50 fee per night.
-Keep in mind that some of these camping grounds are labeled as limited sites meaning you have to call in first to check for availability.
+Keep in mind that some of these camping grounds are labelled as limited sites meaning you have to call in first to check for availability.

 Top Image Source: Rexness – flickr.com